MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

   *  Develop it yourself based on the *PlayReady Header Specification*.
   *  Use the PlayReady Server SDK API that generates a PlayReady Header.
   *  Use the Windows 10 API that generates a PlayReady Header.
-  *  Use the PlayReady Device Porting Kit API that generates a PlayReady Header.

 Your encrypted content can contain multiple DRM headers, including PlayReady Headers along with third-party DRM headers.
 For more information on how this works, see [Using encryption tools](#encryptiontools).

 ### Content Type
 PlayReady can be used to protect audio and video content.
-The most common types of encoding use with PlayReady are MPEG-4 AVC (H.264), High Efficiency Video Coding (HEVC) H.265 standards, and the AV1 standard.
+The most common types of encoding used with PlayReady are MPEG-4 AVC (H.264), High Efficiency Video Coding (HEVC) H.265 standards, and the AV1 standard.
 PlayReady is not limited to these standards and can be used with any audio and video format that is supported on the client device.

-PlayReady version 1 and 2 allows to create a protected package containing content that is not limited to audio or video payloads.
+PlayReady version 1 and 2 allows you to create a protected package containing content that is not limited to audio or video payloads.
 These packages, referred to as envelopes, can contain files such as a collection of data files and executables (for example, an application distributed by an application store), pictures (for example, screen wallpaper), or ebooks.
 This content is packaged by encapsulating the files into an envelope file, which can be decrypted in a manner similar to audio/video content.

 These non audio/video content types are no longer supported in PlayReady 3.0 and later.